evolv-ai/env-integrations/variant-name-injector/README.md

 # variant-name-injector

 Processes an Evolv experiment yml file to inject varaint name information into the experiment.
+Note: This is a temporary solution until the Evolv product makes this information available in the runtime.

 ## Usage
 You can run this via npx (suggested) via the following command: